Harry Warden: Reception

 Film journalist J. A. Kerswell described Warden as iconic: "The mad miner is one of the subgenre's best and most iconic villains: silent and menacing in his gas mask, carrying his pickax ready for mayhem."
 Writer Don Sumner called Warden a "great villain".
 In Understanding Social Divisions, Shaun Best compared Warden to Hannibal Lecter, Freddy Krueger, Michael Myers, Leatherface, Norman Bates, and Jason Voorhees, stating that they all "reinforce the stigma surrounding mental illness and present a powerful picture of people who suffer from mental illness as potential psycho-killers."
 Matt Molgaard of Horror Freak News praised the character, saying, "You know, it really doesn’t matter who sports the mask of the Miner: be it Harry Warden, Tom Hanniger, or Billy Crystal.
 It’s all about the sense of inescapable dread that sinks to the bottom of the stomach the moment that mask earns screen time.
 Of all the legendary masks horror freaks discuss on a regular basis (Myers, Voorhees, Ghostface, etc., etc.), this one is certainly one of the more frightening to behold.
 The odd thing is I can’t even fully explain why that is.
 Perhaps it is better that I don’t over-analyze things and just respect the Miner and his mask for what they are: kick ass, top notch additions to the genre!
 Don’t bypass the 2009 remake simply because you’re a purist: it’s awfully entertaining and sports one of the most awkward (therefore must-see) nude scenes I’ve seen in 31 years!"
-J. A. Kerswell praised the character writing, "The mad miner is one of the subgenre's best and most iconic villains: silent and menacing in his gas mask, carrying a pickax ready for mayhem.